everything you need to know about black tea

 Flavored black tea

-Flavored organic black tea with spices or fruits is increasingly appreciated.
-It offers a new flavor to those who don't like the bitterness of plain black tea.
+Flavored organic black tea, blended with spices or fruit, is growing in popularity.
+It opens up a new world of flavor for those who find the natural bitterness of black tea a little sharp.

-• Earl Grey, Assam black tea with bergamot;
+• Earl Grey, Assam black tea scented with bergamot;

-• Christmas tea, a black tea flavored with spices and citrus;
+• Christmas tea, a black tea fragrant with spices and citrus;

-• Irish breakfast, different notes of Assam black tea;
+• Irish Breakfast, a robust blend of Assam black teas;

-• Masala Chai, black tea flavored with spices;
+• Masala Chai, black tea infused with warming spices;

-• Oriental rose tea, flavored with Damask rose.
+• Oriental rose tea, delicately scented with Damask rose.

-However, the list of flavored teas is endless since you can create your own recipes.
-With Ceylon or Darjeeling black tea, spices and fruit peels allow you to compose your own version of Earl Grey.
-Christmas black tea can also be produced according to your desires with, for example, lemon notes.
+The list of flavored teas is truly endless, since you can always create your own blends.
+With Ceylon or Darjeeling black tea as a base, spices and dried citrus peel let you craft your own take on Earl Grey.
+A homemade Christmas tea can also be tailored to your taste, with lemon notes, for instance.

 The traditional method

-Whether from Ceylon or Darjeeling, the aromas of organic black tea are delicate.
-The traditional method consists of preserving them by "warming" the teapot and cup before preparation.
-To do this, you put hot water inside and let it warm up.
-Once this is done, you prepare your organic black tea infusion.
+Whether it is Ceylon or Darjeeling, the aromas of organic black tea are delicate.
+The traditional approach is to warm the teapot and the cup before brewing, by filling them with hot water and letting them sit for a moment.
+Once warmed, you are ready to brew your organic black tea.

-Generally, organic oxidized teas steep for 3 to 5 minutes.
-Fans of dark teas sometimes extend the duration up to 7 minutes.
-Organic flavored teas like Earl Grey sometimes only steep for 2 minutes to avoid overpowering the aromatic notes of spices or fruits.
+As a general rule, organic oxidized teas steep for 3 to 5 minutes.
+Lovers of bolder, darker teas sometimes push this to 7 minutes.
+Flavored organic teas such as Earl Grey may need only 2 minutes, to avoid overwhelming the more delicate notes of the spices or fruit.

-For a successful black tea, never boil the leaves.
-This deteriorates the taste and antioxidants.
-The tea then loses its health benefits.
-Water between 80°C and 90°C is perfect.
+For a great cup of black tea, never boil the leaves.
+Boiling water damages the flavor and destroys the antioxidants, stripping the tea of its health properties.
+Water between 80°C and 90°C (175°F and 195°F) is ideal.

-The recommended dosage is half a teaspoon of loose black tea per cup.
-This corresponds to 2.5 g, which is the weight of a tea bag.
-However, it's better to order loose tea, as professionals say its aromas are richer.
+The recommended amount is half a teaspoon of loose-leaf black tea per cup, roughly 2.5 g, the equivalent of one tea bag.
+That said, loose-leaf is almost always the better choice: professionals agree that its aromas are richer and more complex.

 The benefits of organic black tea

-Black tea, especially organic, has many health benefits.
-According to experts, currently available information allows associating black tea with better overall health.
+Black tea, and organic black tea in particular, offers a range of health benefits.
+According to specialists, the evidence currently available links black tea with better overall health.

-Black tea is associated with the prevention of cardiovascular diseases.
-Its richness in antioxidants would reduce the risk of heart attacks.
-At the same time, these same compounds would improve circulation.
-Catechins are significantly more present in loose tea.
-The use of lemon as an accompaniment to black tea reinforces its effect.
+Black tea is associated with the prevention of cardiovascular disease.
+Its richness in antioxidants may help reduce the risk of heart attack, while those same compounds are thought to support healthy circulation.
+Catechins are found in significantly higher concentrations in loose-leaf tea.
+Adding lemon to black tea further enhances this effect.

-According to scientists, black tea would also be protective in the fight against cancer.
-Available information highlights this in the context of prostate cancer and breast cancer.
-In this case, organic tea is to be preferred.
+According to researchers, black tea may also play a protective role in the fight against certain cancers.
+Available evidence points in particular to prostate and breast cancer.
+In this context, choosing organic tea is especially worthwhile.

 Our customers talk about us